j-gardner/arconix-portfolio/readme.txt

 2. Creating a Portfolio Item

 == Changelog ==
+= 1.3.0 =
+* Portfolio items can now be individually configured to link to an Image, Page, YouTube or Vimeo video.
+See the FAQ or documentation for more details
+* Added a filter to the return content for the portfolio data for additional developer flexibility

 = 1.2.2 =
 * Minified javascript support removed from arconix-portfolio.js until a better solution can be implemented